msandwidi/deploying-node-js-app-to-digital-ocean/README.md

   ```bash
   get .ssh/id_rsa_github.pub
   ```
-  - Add key to my Github account
+  - Add key to my Github account.
 This is done in my account's Settings.

+Now I am set to do great things with my half way set server.
+PowPow!!!